-If you have endometriosis, you may be wondering how it will affect your fertility and if you will be able to become pregnant.
+If you have endometriosis, you may be wondering how it will affect your fertility and if you will be able to become pregnant with endometriosis.
 According to Pennsylvania State College, endometriosis affects between 7 and 15 percent of women between 25 and 44 years old.
 This condition may run in families, meaning you are more likely to have endometriosis if your mother or your sister has this condition.
 Endometriosis occurs when cells that normally line the inside of the uterus begin growing outside the uterus.

 The Jones Institute for Reproductive Medicine, a medical clinic in Virginia, warns that endometriosis can cause infertility.
 According to the U.S. Department of Health and Human Services, almost 30 to 40 percent of women who have endometriosis may have problems becoming pregnant.
 However, many women with this condition do become pregnant, sometimes after medical treatments.

 The location of the endometrial tissue growing outside the uterus plays a part in determining how this condition affects your ability to get pregnant.
 Endometriosis can cause scarring around the ovaries and fallopian tubes, impeding the normal process of ovulation.

 Your doctor may rate your condition from mild to severe, depending on the number and size of endometrial cells living outside your uterus.
 Untreated endometriosis may cause extensive scarring that can lead to problems with fertility.
 Unfortunately, your symptoms might not alert you to the severity of this condition.
 Some women have this disease without symptoms, while others may suffer great levels of pain and discomfort with mild cases.